kenshih/master-birder-paper/README.md

 ## AlphaFold

 Taking one of the first single-copy sequences from Anna's Hummingbird in the exercise directly above, I went to AlphaFold to see what kind of predicted shape it may have.
+The search revealed 1992 Unreviewed (TrEMBL) sequences and 6 Reviewed (Swiss-Prot).

-Here's a low-quality example, appearently, so looks like another area to explore with fun visuals!
+Here's the first hit (Unreviewed) and with low predicted quality:

 ```
 # from phylo1/busco_out/hummingbird/run_sauropsida_odb12/busco_sequences/single_copy_busco_sequences/31at8457.faa